Ayoush/commit-history-modifier/README.md

 # cOMmIT-HiStorY-MoDIFIer
-TEStinG SomE SuB PRoCeSs FoR MOdIFyiNg cOMmIT HIsTORY
+TEStinG SomE SuB PRoCeSs FoR MOdIFyiNg cOMmiT HIsTORY